LibraryOfCongress/seeing-lost-enclaves/inspirations.md

 Jo Ayuso of [Movement Education Outdoors](https://meoutdoorsri.com/) who has integrated deep history and Black and Indigenous reclaiming into powerful outdoors/mindfulness/environmental education programs for BIPOC youth, and who has inspired me with her vision of mutual care in group work.

+Mia Warren's [Uncovering the Asian American Old West](https://www.yesmagazine.org/social-justice/2021/05/13/asian-american-old-west).
+Mia (my sister!) got me interested in the Asian American history of the West, and put me onto Liping Zhu's work on this topic, as well as Linda Sue Park's.

 <!--

 Wing on Wo

 For Colored Nerds